Introduction to VICUS Districts

 Building demand tab

 Visualization of the connection loads in the network.
-Depending on the selected mode, the heating energy demand and additional properties can also be displayed.
+Depending on the mode set, the heating energy demand and further properties can also be displayed.

 Pipe sizing tab

 Shows the assigned pipe dimensions directly in the scene.
-Selecting a pipe gives you detailed information on pipe category, pipe type, and length.
+When selecting a pipe, you get detailed information on the pipe kind, pipe type and length.
 Individual network sections can be locked for pipe sizing.

-Visualization options: Use the visualization button at the top to adjust the display:
+Visualization options: Via the visualization button at the top, you can adjust the display:

-• Show or hide labels (for very large models, displaying text can slow down rendering)
+• Show/hide labels (with very large models, the text display can slow down the rendering)

 • House transfer stations (simple or detailed)

-• Energy plants (multiple plants within the network are also possible)
+• Energy plants (several within the network are also possible)

 Ground conditions tab

-Configuration of the ground boundary conditions for the network, such as soil temperatures and boundary conditions for heat-loss calculation.
+Setting of the ground boundary conditions for the network, e.g. ground temperatures and boundary conditions for the heat-loss calculation.

 Steady-state calculation

-The steady-state calculation provides a snapshot of network performance:
+The steady-state calculation provides a snapshot of the network performance:

 • Display of the pressure curve

-• Identification of the worst point (hydraulically least favorable consumer)
+• Identification of the worst point (hydraulically most unfavorable consumer)

 • Overview of all consumers with pressure loss and volume flow

-• Detailed branch listing with all fittings and the respective pressure losses
+• Detailed listing of the branch with all installed parts and their respective pressure losses

 • Pump sizing: Automatic suggestion of suitable pumps from the integrated database